mrolli/myitjournal/docs/gitandco/git.md

 The following three videos by David Mahler are a decent introduction to Git version control system and teach you the key concepts of Git in a illustrative way.
-Runtime is 30m each for total for 1.5h.
+Runtime is 30m each for a total of 1.5h.
 I wish I started to learn Git this way back then. :stuck_out_tongue_winking_eye:

 <!-- markdownlint-disable -->